RoodzFernando/weather-app-js/README.md

 ## weather-app-js
- It is a weather forecast site using the weather API using vanilla JavaScript.
+This is a weather forecast site built using JavaScript and the OpenWeather API.
+You can search for a specific location to see the temperature, and toggle to see the data in Fahrenheit or Celsius.

 ## Description: